Spring/Summer 2016 Business Travel Guide

 Ramunto’s Brick Oven Pizza — 18 Taft Corners Shopping Plaza, Williston.
 Aficionados of genuine New York pizza need to check out Ramunto’s.
 The Williston location is a small, but flavor-packed source of from-scratch pizzas and calzones (including the 5-pound Cal-Mungo), hot and cold subs, intricate salads, and local micro-brews.
 The dough, made fresh every morning, is hand-tossed only when you order it.
 Pizzas are available in 16-inch traditional New York pies, The Sicilian, The Stuffed, The Pesto Pie (nut-free), and The Garlic Knot; slices are cut from larger 20-inch pies.
-There’s a long list of specialty pies and a topping lineup to satisfy every taste.
+A long list of specialty pies and a topping lineup can satisfy every taste.
 Open Monday through Thursday, 11 a.m. to 9 p.m.; Friday and Saturday, 11 a.m. to 10 p.m.; Sunday, noon to 9 p.m.
 (802) 879-1000; www.ramuntos.com.